plone/documentation/working-with-content/managing-content/ploneformgen/custom_thanks.rst

 .. admonition :: Description

     It's not hard to customize the thanks page for an individual form.
     This trick is particularly useful for purposes like adding 'pay now' buttons.

-If you can tolerate a little work in the Zope Management Interface, you'll find it very easy to customize the Thanks Page for an individual form.
+If you can tolerate a little work in the Management Interface, you'll find it very easy to customize the Thanks Page for an individual form.

 The steps:

 1. Create your form;

-2. Bring up the Zope Management Interface; navigate to portal_skins/PloneFormGen;
+2. Bring up the Management Interface; navigate to portal_skins/PloneFormGen;

 3. Open the fp_thankspage_view template; push the Customize button; this puts an editable copy of the thanks page template in your custom skin folder.

-4. Step back to the Custom folder listing (still in the ZMI); cut the fp_thankspage_view template;
+4. Step back to the Custom folder listing (still in the Management Interface); cut the fp_thankspage_view template;

 5. Navigate to your form folder; paste it there.